alvazir/habasi/README.md

         --dry-run-dismiss-stats            Dismiss stats with --dry-run
-        --regex-case-sensitive             Turn glob/regex patterns to case-sensitive mode --regex-sort-by-name               Sort plugins from glob/regex patterns by name --ignore-important-errors          Ignore non-critical errors
+        --regex-case-sensitive             Turn glob/regex patterns to case-sensitive mode --regex-sort-by-name               Sort plugins from glob/regex patterns by name --force-dial-type                  Set info records' type to dialogue's when they differ --ignore-important-errors          Ignore non-critical errors
         --insufficient-merge               Process only cell references(and statics with '-M grass' or '-t') --append-to-use-load-order <PATH>  Append plugin path to --use-load-order list